 Service users may need to go to hospital during their self-isolation period.

-Tell the ambulance service and ward staff in advance that the individual has respiratory symptoms or confirmed COVID-19 and of the need for self-isolation on arrival.
+Staff must inform the ambulance service and ward staff in advance that the individual has respiratory symptoms or confirmed COVID-19 and of the need for self-isolation on arrival.

-They should do this until they:
+They should do this when they:

 - no longer feel unwell